 - Create, manage or promote a company without the courts permission

-- Manage a business with telling those you do business with about your DRO
+- Manage a business without telling those you do business with about your DRO

 - Work as an Insolvency Practitioner (an authorised debt specialist.)